Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 18:49
 I'm so sad that I didn't know a way of expressing my pain that would wouldn't have left you feeling there was something wrong with you.
 I wish I could have just said, at that time, I'm in so much pain daughter, it's hard for me to hear you cry.
 I wish I could have done anything except communicate in a way that would contribute to your feeling that you weren't valued.
 So I'm grateful to you for having this dialogue with me now.

-#### So that's how healing sessions often go when we apply nonviolent communication to the healing.
+#### That's how healing sessions often go when we apply Nonviolent Communication to the healing.

 Notice that in that dialogue, I began in the role of Father empathically, connecting to what was alive in her now.
 Notice how little time we spent talking about the past it was mostly focusing on what is alive now.
 And when my daughter received the empathy she said she needed now.
 Then she could empathize with what was alive in me when I was doing the things and saying the things that stimulated to her pain.